 (4) Nothing in this Act in any way affects any right any entity has at law to prevent, control or abate pollution or environmental harm or obtain damages.

-7. EDPH to be consulted on public health issues
+7. Chief Health Officer to be consulted on public health issues

-(1) Nothing in this Act limits the functions of the Executive Director, Public Health under the Health Act 1911.
+(1) Nothing in this Act limits the functions of the Chief Health Officer under the Health (Miscellaneous Provisions) Act 1911.

-(2) The regulations may set out circumstances in which the CEO or the Waste Authority must consult the Executive Director, Public Health with respect to a decision that the CEO or Waste Authority proposes to make under this Act.
+(2) The regulations may set out circumstances in which the CEO or the Waste Authority must consult the Chief Health Officer with respect to a decision that the CEO or Waste Authority proposes to make under this Act.

+[Section 7 amended by No. 19 of 2016 s.
+201.]

 Part 2 — Waste Authority

 8. Waste Authority established